Nulldi/LCF-cheat/readme.md

 ## Usage
 1. You can just download the dll from the releases tab or compile it your self.
 2. Downlaod Extreme Injector or your prefered injector.
-3. Inject the dll into Lunar Client.
+3. Inject the dll into Lunar Client (1.8).
 4. Have fun with fastplace!

 ## Credits